 Is there unauthorized use?

-What is Xanax?
-With such unlawful use, it is also considered a “street drug” even if the criminal elements who distribute it isn’t really walking the streets but selling it on the Dark Web.
-In classic “Breaking Bad” fashion, there is even an underground manufacture of Alprazolam by people who have access to the precursors or intermediate materials needed to make their own version of Xanax in their own laboratories.
+Xanax: With such illegal use, it is called a “street drug,” even if its distributors sell it on the Dark Web.
+In the classic “Breaking Bad” form, people with access to precursors or intermediate ingredients produce alprazolam in their own laboratories.

 What can be done?

-The U.S. DEA classifies Xanax and the other Alprazolam equivalent products as Schedule IV substances which means they have potential for abuse and addiction or drug dependency.
+The U.S. DEA classifies Xanax and the other Alprazolam equivalent products as Schedule IV substances, which means they have potential for abuse, addiction, or drug dependency.
 Therefore, Xanax should only be used under the supervision or behest of an attending physician.
 While law enforcers do what they can to stop the illicit trafficking of this drug, the other means of controlling its use is through drug testing.

-Policemen cannot pull in random suspects for drug testing because this would defy their Constitutional rights.
-However, organizations that vet people for employment and other such engagements are permitted to impose a drug test on every applicant up for consideration.
-These companies find it necessary to have drug-free workplaces, not only to weed out drug offenders, but to make sure that people legally undergoing medication do not pose any danger to themselves, fellow workers, and the work itself due to the debilitating effects such drugs may have on their performance and health.
+Policemen cannot pull in random suspects for drug testing because this would defy their constitutional rights.
+Organizations that screen applicants for jobs and other opportunities may require a drug test.
+These companies find it necessary to have drug-free workplaces not only to weed out drug offenders but also to ensure that people legally undergoing medication do not pose any danger to themselves, fellow workers, or the work itself due to the debilitating effects such drugs may have on their performance and health.

 Do these tests work?